cosmos/sdk-tutorials/academy/3-my-own-chain/ignitecli.md

 <HighlightBox type="best-practice">

-If you do not want to install Go and Ignite on your computer, have a look too at the **section about Docker below** to facilitate your handling of specific versions and platforms.
+If you do not want to install Go and Ignite on your computer, look at the **section about Docker below** to facilitate your handling of specific versions and platforms.

 </HighlightBox>